 The Four Year Doctoral Fellowship (4YF) is a guaranteed minimum funding package that will be awarded to a limited number of our incoming doctoral students on a competitive basis.
 The value of the 4YF is $18,200 per year plus full tuition coverage for the first four years of Ph.D. studies.
 All Canadian and international Ph.D. applicants offered admission are automatically considered for the 4YF funding.
 This scholarship is based on academic excellence.

-In order to be considered for the UDF, applicants must submit their UBC online application for admission before January 16, 2017.
+In order to be considered for the IDF, applicants must submit their UBC online application for admission before January 16, 2018.

 Graduate Support Initiative (GSI) Awards

 The Graduate Support Initiative is a system for funding incoming and ongoing M.A. and Ph.D. graduate students through entrance scholarships, multi-year funding packages, tuition awards and scholarship top-ups.
 All students are considered and no application is requested.
-Subject to availability of funds, starting September 2016, M.A. students will be awarded $4,000 per year for the first 2 years in their program.
-Ph.D. students will be awarded $6,000 per year for the first 5 years in their program.
+Subject to availability of funds and on a competitive basis, M.A. students can be awarded up to $4,000 per year for the first 2 years in the program.
+Ph.D. students can be awarded up to $6,000 a year for the first 5 years in the program, depending on funding from other sources.
 Renewals are subject to satisfactory academic progress.

 International Partial Tuition Scholarship